perkeep/perkeep/doc/uses.md

 * **Filesystem backups**: easy initial use case.
-Since you can easily put [files & directories and such](/doc/schema/) in Perkeep with [camput](/cmd/camput), you can use Perkeep for your backups.
+Since you can easily put [files & directories and such](/doc/schema/) in Perkeep with [pk put](/cmd/pk put), you can use Perkeep for your backups.
 Incremental backups are basically free.

 * **Efficient remote filesystem**: should be easy to do an aggressively caching